Duodecimus/FTL-Multiverse---Hektar-Bundle/README.md

     Added all crew drones to the basic technomorph battle drone list -V 0.1.6
-    Actually cleaned up the description of Beam attack drones
+    Actually cleaned up the description of Beam attack drones -V 0.1.7
+    Added most new Hektar weapons to the enemy Hektar weaponlist Merged Lockdown Modular Beams by Choosechee
+    - Combined lua with existing handling for the Hektar Beam Artillary to remove Vertex Tags and Utility requirement
+    - Changed the storage checks of Lockdown Modular Beams to the fancy Bundle version
+    - Added lockdown beams to a few more bluelists